European Union Trademark

 - Registrable signs

-• distinguishes the goods and services of one undertaking from those of another.
+- - distinguishing the goods or services of one undertaking from those of other undertakings; and

 Examples of such signs are words (including personal names), designs, letters, numerals, the shape of goods or their packaging.